 - The products are delivered to the customer

 Each of these actions is recorded and coded into smart contracts and uploaded in the blockchain.
 The provenance of food delivered to the store is known and certified.

-A consortium between Walmart, IBM and Tsinghua University in Beijing in supply chain management has been launched in October 2017.
+A consortium between Walmart, IBM, and Tsinghua University in Beijing in supply chain management was launched in October 2017.
 This approach to supporting supply chain management has the following advantages:

-- Transparency: it becomes a lot easier to trace food provenance leading to a safer consumption
+- Transparency: tracing food provenance becomes a lot easier, leading to safer consumption.

-- Tracking lost products become a lot easier.
+- Tracking lost products has become a lot easier.